Dangerous Drugs – Risks Outweigh the Benefits

 Prescription pain medications pose a major health risk.
 According to the Center for Disease Control (CDC), approximately 40 Americans are killed daily from overdosing on prescription painkillers.
 An estimated 1.9 million people either abuse or are addicted to prescription opiates like Vicodin and OxyContin.

-Earlier this week, the CDC posted new guidelines warning doctors to limit the use of these medications in the management of chronic pain conditions.
+Recently, the CDC posted new guidelines warning doctors to limit the use of these medications in the management of chronic pain conditions.

 CDC director Thomas Frieden states – “We know of no other medication routinely used for a nonfatal condition that kills patients so frequently… We hope to see fewer deaths from opiates.
 That’s the bottom line.
 These are really dangerous medications that carry the risk of addiction and death.”